iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/ancestor.md

 ### The previous page: [Metadata versions](/docs/ru/2_system_description/metadata_structure/meta_class/metaversion.md)
 # Inheritance

-**Inheritance** - allows you to create a new meta class based on a parent one and with all the attributes of the parent class.
+**Inheritance** - allows you to create a new meta class based on a parent one with all its attributes.
 A parent class may have several heirs with different attribute structures.
 Each heir can have its own (individual) composition of attributes, plus attributes of the parent class.

 ## Set of attributes